satellite-image-deep-learning/datasets/README.md

 * Computer vision traditionally delivered high performance image processing on a CPU by using compiled languages like C++, as used by OpenCV for example.
 The advent of GPUs are changing the paradigm, with alternatives optimised for GPU being created, such as [Kornia](https://github.com/kornia/kornia)
 * Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

-# remote-sensing-software
-Software for working with remote sensing data

 # Software
 [A note on licensing](https://www.gislounge.com/businesses-using-open-source-gis/): The two general types of licenses for open source are copyleft and permissive.
 Copyleft requires that subsequent derived software products also carry the license forward, e.g. the GNU Public License (GNU GPLv3).
 For permissive, options to modify and use the code as one please are more open, e.g. MIT & Apache 2.
 Checkout [choosealicense.com/](https://choosealicense.com/)
 * [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) -> lists many useful tools and resources